-Since we’re at the beginning of a new year, you are probably spending time thinking about your goals.
+Towards the beginning and the end of a year, chiropractors frequently spend a little more time thinking about goals.
 Perhaps you want to increase income in your practice, lose weight, develop deeper relationships or have more fun.
 Whatever your target, you’ve undoubtedly heard or experienced the importance of establishing goals.

 When it comes to creating a plan to transition your chiropractic business, it really is no different.
 Regardless of whether you plan to sell your chiropractic practice soon (as in THIS year), begin the transition to your associate or prepping yourself for the journey, it’s critical that you spend some time planning for the process and setting milestones just as you would any other goal.